THE AFYA PROGRAM IMPACT

 MISSION RABIES IMPACT

-Since launching their first campaign, Mission Rabies has vaccinated more than 1 million dogs and educated millions of children.
+Since launching their first campaign, Mission Rabies has vaccinated more than 2.5 million dogs and educated over 5 million children.

 “Being part of the Mission Rabies effort made me proud once again that veterinary medicine was able to save animal, and therefore, human lives.”